 TopView OPC/SCADA FAQs

-A common problem with TopView OPC is that the application works find when run interactively, but cannot connect to remote OPC Server(s) when you run TopView as a Service.
+This article is useful if TopView connects to your OPC server when run interactively, but cannot connect to remote OPC Server(s) when you run TopView as a Service.

 Interactive applications (non-Service) run under the account of the logged in user, services run under the configured logon account for the Service.
 Ensure TopView is running under the expected user account, especially after launching TopView from an elevated Configurator application.